Counterfeit and Fake Wines

 Does it come directly from the winery?

-How is the bottle conditions? (label, capsule, bottle, cork, sedimentation, aspect of the wine, level of the wine, etc…)
+What are the bottle conditions? (label, capsule, bottle, cork, sedimentation, aspect of the wine, level of the wine, etc…)

 Was it reconditioned at some point?